-Violations:

-In June of 2022 we sampled for Turbidity and Entry Point Chlorine at our treatment plant but submitted the results to the PA Department of Environmental Protection (PA DEP) past the required due date resulting in a reporting violation.
+Violations: In July of 2023 we sampled for Turbidity and Entry Point Chlorine at our treatment plant but submitted the results to the PA Department of Environmental Protection (PA DEP) past the required due date resulting in a reporting violation.
+In May of 2023 we monitored for Turbidity but had a reporting error.
+The error has since been corrected.
+As a result of a PA DEP Inspection on 9/19/23 we had a number of violations for recordkeeping, monitoring plans, and filter plant evaluation.
+These violations have been addressed or waiting on PA DEP permits.